dyno-might/dyno-might.github.io/_posts/2024-05-08-survey-results.md

 When the Ukraine war started, I kept seeing journalists talking about how Ukraine supplies 6% of the world's wheat, and with exports shut off, famine around the world was sure to follow.
 I thought this was quite silly, because people have options.
 Lots of food is grown and then fed to livestock, losing most of the calories before they get to people.
 Oats are cheaper than wheat.
 Lots of crops are turned into alcohol and burned in vehicles.
 I thought that there seemed to be a lot of slack in the system, and people *really* don't like starving, so surely markets would reallocate things and prevent that?
 As far as I can tell, that's exactly what happened.

 So will the world be able to meet its energy needs?
 Without endorsing any view about the future of {battery technology, grid upgrades, real-time energy pricing, self-driving vehicles, rare earth minerals, future fossil fuel finds, carbon taxes, nuclear power, etc.} I say: Yes.
 People are very adaptable!
 If we *had* to, we cut our energy consumption by an order of magnitude tomorrow—it would just be painful.
 And it *would* be painful, but in the medium term, I bet it wouldn't be *as bad* as it seems, because people are so good at adapting.
-But using huge amounts of energy is fun, so people will mostly keep doing that unless they're forced to do otherwise.
+But using huge amounts of energy is fun, so people will mostly keep doing that unless they're forced to stop.

 (Note that I'm not predicting that humanity actually *will* reduce energy consumption.
 That's *possible*, but I think it's also entirely possible that we figure out other ways to even larger amounts of energy, or that we just keep using fossil fuels, come what may.)